Skip to content

 Port Call Optimization

-F´ provides alternate code generation for port connections to eliminate some of the abstraction layers, reducing overhead in resource-constrained environments.
-This feature is currently in alpha.
+F´ provides alternate code generation for port connections to eliminate some of the abstraction layers, reducing overhead and code size in resource-constrained environments.
+This is an advanced feature that can be enabled by using the FW_DIRECT_PORT_CALLS compile option.
+Interested projects can investigate on their own, this is all part of the autocoded code in the build cache.
+As a note, this option may be enabled by default in the future.

 Implementation Suggestions